mcneel/developer.rhino3d.com/content/en/guides/eto/tree-grid-view/_index.md

 ### Reloading Data

 Generally `ObservableCollection<T>` informs the UI of changes when the collection is updated.
-In GridViews this is not the case and a more specific reload is required `GridView.ReloadData()`. \
+In TreeGridViews this is not possible as we must use a Tree structure.
+TreeGridView offers two reload options `ReloadItem()` which reloads 1 item (optionally including children)  and `ReloadData()` which reloads _everything_.

 Reloading an ENTIRE GridView due to 1 cell changing would be very inefficient, and hence ReloadData lets us specify a Row to reload which is much more efficient.